rejetto/hfs/README.md

 ## Virtual File System (VFS)

-The virtual file system is a tree of nodes.
+The virtual file system is a tree of files and folders, collectively called *nodes*.
-By default, it's in the file `vfs.yaml`.
-You can decide a different file by passing it as first parameter at command line.
-A node is folder, unless you provide for it a source that's not a folder itself.
+By default a node is folder, unless you provide for it a source that's a file.
 Valid keys in a node are:
 - `name`: how to display it.
 If not provided HFS will infer it from the source.
 - `source`: where to get its content from.
 Absolute or relative file path, or even http url.